Elkinton, Joseph, 1794-1868

 Overview This collection consists of 15 boxes of photograph albums, black and white photographs, negatives, portraits, and loose photographs, dating from approximately 1856-1987.
 It includes images of the Elkinton, Bucknell, Grove, and Dunham families.

-Scope and Content note This collection is comprised of the single photocopy of a typed transcript of the journal of Joseph Elkinton.
-The entries describe Elkinton's trip from Philadelphia to a Quaker missionary settlement and school called "Tunessassa," among the Seneca in upstate New York, in 1816.
+Overview Joseph Elkinton's journal entries describe his 1816 trip from Philadelphia to a Quaker missionary settlement and school called "Tunessassa," among the Seneca in upstate New York.
 His entries describe the preparation for the trip and his travel from Philadelphia to Tunessassa.
-The location of the original journal in unknown.
-This item is foldered.
+The location of the original journal is unknown.